nullcaps/env-tab-colours/README.md

 ### Enable custom CSS
 See [https://www.userchrome.org/](https://www.userchrome.org/how-create-userchrome-css.html) for full instructions.
 Summary:

-1. Visit the default profile folder for Firefox.
-Usually: `~/Library/Application Support/Firefox/Profiles/<randomstring>.default-release/`
+1. Open your default Firefox profile folder
-2. Create folder, name it '**chrome**'
+2. Create subfolder, name it '**chrome**'
 3. Paste userChrome.css from this repo to chrome folder
 4. (Optional) Open css and set a colour to use for non-container tabs
 5. Open Firefox and go to '**about:config**'